Four4Two/squfury-monorepo/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 auction for queued deposits

-*takes in orders from MM's to buy oSQTH*
+*takes in orders from MM's to buy oSQFU*

 ```solidity